MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-startswith-operator.md

 |[`!startswith_cs`](not-startswith-cs-operator.md) |RHS isn't an initial subsequence of LHS |Yes |`"Fabrikam" !startswith_cs "fab"`|

 > [!NOTE]
-> The following abbreviations are used in the table above:
+> The following abbreviations are used in the above table:
 >
 > * RHS = right hand side of the expression
 > * LHS = left hand side of the expression

-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 Case-insensitive operators are currently supported only for ASCII-text.
 For non-ASCII comparison, use the [tolower()](tolowerfunction.md) function.